-Guidance to government departments on the RPC scrutiny process
+Guidance to government departments on the RPC's scrutiny process.

-RPC opinions, i.e. the final green, amber or red rating published by the RPC, focus on the evidence presented in the impact assessment.
+RPC opinions focus on the evidence presented in the impact assessment.
 The opinion is not, in any way, a comment on the merits of the policy proposal.
-Thus a red-rated ‘not-fit-for-purpose’ opinion does not mean the policy is flawed, but that the evidence as presented in the impact assessment is lacking.
+Thus a red-rated ‘not-fit-for-purpose’ opinion does not mean the policy is flawed, but that the evidence or analysis as presented in the impact assessment is lacking.
 Decisions on whether to proceed with regulatory proposals following the publication of an RPC opinion are for ministers to take.

 Preparing your impact assessments